ItalyPaleAle/dapr-sqlite-statestore/README.md

+# Project archived

+**This project has been archived as SQLite is available as a built-in compone tin Dapr 1.10.**

 # SQLite3 state store for Dapr

 This project contains a [pluggable component](https://docs.dapr.io/operations/components/pluggable-components/pluggable-components-overview/) for using SQLite3 as a state store with [Dapr](https://dapr.io).